hypercerts-org/hypercerts/docs/docs/minting-guide/step-by-step.md

 The work time period defines when the work was done that the hypercert represents, i.e., only the work in this time period is included in the hypercert.

 The time period of work doesn't need to be the start and end date of a project, but it can be.
-One project can be splitted up into multiple hypercerts, e.g. all hypercerts can have the same `work scope`, but different time periods of work.
+One project can be split up into multiple hypercerts, e.g. all hypercerts can have the same `work scope`, but different time periods of work.
 Of course, the time periods are not allowed to overlap.

 ### Impact scope fields